 Thinking about travelling to Barcelona by campervan or motorhome?
 In this guide, we’ll help you get the most out of Barcelona on a moderate budget.
 We look at how to get to Barcelona, where to park and how to get around the City.
 We also explore possibilities for dining, drinking and dancing and how to stay safe.
 Let us inspire you with our quick loadstar to Barcelona by campervan!

-For my wife Lou and I, travelling to a city the size of Barcelona by campervan was a new experience.
+For my wife Lou and me, travelling to a city the size of Barcelona by campervan was a new experience.
 Our full-time campervan lifestyle means we live on a restricted budget and we steer clear of city parking.
 However, the reputation of the magnificent Catalan capital, coupled with a choice safe parking options, was enough to warrant us splashing out.
 We arrived on a Saturday in late October and the temperature was hovering in the low 20s.
 Perfect weather for visiting Barcelona by campervan.

 Driving to Barcelona by Campervan or Motorhome

 We drove from just outside Perpignan in France via the A9 which becomes the AP-7 when you reach Spain.
 This motorway is the most common route to drive from South Eastern France to Spain.
 You can also drive along the coastal road, (N260) which is much slower due to the number of twists and turns.
 On the motorway, we took approximately two hours to reach Barcelona in normal traffic.
 The N260 is more scenic, no doubt, but we were in a hurry!